jahn-junior/youtube-links/README.md

 ## Basic usage

-To add a YouTube link to your document, use the `youtube` directive with YouTube URL:
+To add a YouTube link to your document, use the `youtube` directive with the desired YouTube URL:

 ```
 .. youtube:: https://www.youtube.com/watch?v=dQw4w9WgXcQ